bjorkqvist/StockComparer/README.md

 # StockComparer
-Small commandline Application to compare stock from csv file with stock from excelfile
+Small commandline Application to compare stock from csv file with stock from excel file